 - Conclusion: Embrace the Richness of Mole

 The origins of mole trace back to pre-Columbian Mexico, where indigenous peoples developed this unique sauce as a way to combine the flavors of the land.
-While the exact beginnings are shrouded in mystery, most historians agree that mole was born from the fusion of native ingredients like chiles, tomatoes, and chocolate, along with influences brought by Spanish colonizers.
+While the exact beginnings are shrouded in mystery, most historians agree that mole was born from the fusion of native ingredients like chiles, tomatoes, and cacao, along with influences brought by Spanish colonizers.
 This blend of cultures created one of the most iconic sauces in the world.

 One of the most famous varieties, mole poblano, is believed to have been created in the 17th century by nuns in Puebla, Mexico.
-According to legend, they used a mix of local ingredients and even included chocolate—a surprising but delicious choice.
+According to legend, they used a mix of local ingredients and even included cacao—a surprising but delicious choice.
 The result was a sauce so rich and complex that it became a symbol of celebration and tradition.

 Why Mole Matters